 Onfi has been shown to be effective for treating seizures due to LGS.

 In one study, people with LGS were randomly assigned to take either Onfi or a placebo (treatment with no active medication).
-The researchers wanted to see if Onfi was better at reducing the number of seizures people in the study had each week.
+The researchers tracked the number of seizures the people had each week during the study, and then compared this to the baseline numbers.
+After 12 weeks, people who took Onfi had a more significant reduction in their number of seizures per week than people who took a placebo.

 Off-label uses for Onfi